dmitrycello/yaglpp/assets/INSTALLATION.md

 The glpp library supports 4 platform configurations: **`Debug / x64`**, **`Release / x64`**, **`Debug / Win32`**, **`Release / Win32`**.
 Here is the list of the required options under each of the 4 platform configurations in form **`category -> name: value`**:

-> [!IMPORTANT]
-> Some platform configurations may be never used.
-But it is recommended to set them all, to avoid the mess later.

 - **`Debug / x64 (LIB)`**:
 ```
 General -> Output Directory: $(SolutionDir)\Common\lib\Debug\